Electromagnetism from relativistic fluid dynamics: Electromagnetic dynamics from relativistic fluid dynamics

+This condition constrains $\xi^a$ to lie in the kernel of the antisymmetric map $v^a \mapsto F^{a}{}_{b} v^b$.
+A particularly simple and physically natural choice is to require\footnote{This is not the most general mathematical solution but a specific solution of physical interest.
+For the general cases involving the nontrivial kernel, we address at the end of this section. }

-This equation is the last piece of the Maxwell equation other than Eq.~\eqref{Maxeq1}.
-Consequently, it becomes evident that equations \eqref{Maxeq1} and \eqref{Maxeq2} consist the Maxwell equations describing electromagnetism, where $F_{ab}$ is interpreted as the electromagnetic field tensor and $A^a$ as the vector potential.
+which corresponds to setting the kernel component to zero and leads to the standard sourced Maxwell equation.
+Consequently, it becomes evident that equations \eqref{Maxeq1} and \eqref{Maxeq2} constitute Maxwell's equations describing electromagnetism, where $F_{ab}$ is interpreted as the electromagnetic field tensor and $A^a$ as the vector potential.

-The charge-conservation relation~\eqref{chaconserv} imposed by hand to ensure gauge invariance, can instead emerge naturally from a matter-space construction.
+The charge-conservation relation~\eqref{chaconserv}, which was required above for gauge invariance of the action, can in fact be given a natural matter-space interpretation.
 Introduce a 3-form field \(\bm{N} = \frac{1}{3!} N_{ABC}(N^{A}) dN^{A} \wedge dN^{B} \wedge dN^{C}\), defined on a three-dimensional charge-carrier matter space with coordinates $\{N^A\}$ (where $A = 1, 2, 3$), where the charge of a carrier is $q$.
 From this 3-form one constructs the number-flow 4-vector \(n^a \equiv \frac{1}{3!} \epsilon^{abcd} N_{bcd}\), which is dual to the induced field \(N_{abc} \equiv (\nabla_a N^A)(\nabla_b N^B)(\nabla_c N^C) N_{ABC}\).
 The charge current, \be{j:n} j^a \equiv q n^a , \ee serves as the source term in the field equations.
 Because the matter space is three-dimensional, its 3-form satisfies \(\bm{dN} = 0\), which projection to spacetime $\nabla_a n^a=0$ implies the charge-conservation equation \eqref{chaconserv} (cf.\ \cite{AnderssonNew}).
 Thus the charge conservation law emerges naturally as a direct consequence of the particle-number conservation in external source, which itself follows from the absence of 4-forms in matter space.
 This result highlights that the $U(1)$ symmetry underlying electromagnetism is intrinsically built into the matter-space formulation.

-We now revisit the ambiguity noted in Footnote~\ref{footnote6} regarding Eq.~\eqref{eqm2}, and explore the possibility of nonlinear modifications to Maxwell's equations.
-By comparing the orthogonality condition~\eqref{orthom} with Eq.~\eqref{eqm2}, we notice that a term proportional to \(m^a\) can be added to the right-hand side.
-Accordingly, we express the field equation as